 Crème fraîche is soured cream, or cream that has been thickened and acidified by the growth of bacterial cultures.
 Often sold at specialty markets, crème fraîche can be used in a number of ways in the kitchen.
 For example, you can serve crème fraîche alongside fresh fruit, or you can stir crème fraîche into soups or sauces to add a little bit of dairy richness and thickness; it also contributes a bright bit of acidity to any dish.

-I played around with the ratios of cream to buttermilk quite a bit and in the end found that it doesn't really matter all that much.
-Add more buttermilk and you'll need less time for it to thicken (but it'll be less creamy).
+Crème fraîche is incredibly simple to make at home: You simply combine cream with a small amount of buttermilk and allow it to rest in a covered container at room temperature for about 12 hours.
+The ratio of cream to buttermilk doesn't really matter all that much; add more buttermilk and you'll need less time for the cream to thicken (but it'll be less creamy).
 Add more, and it takes longer, but tastes better.
-One tablespoon per cup (that's a 1:16 ratio) was about the perfect balance for me.
+We found one tablespoon of buttermilk per cup of cream (that's a 1:16 ratio) to strike the best balance.

 - Yield:Makes 2 cups

 - Total time:12 hours

 Combine buttermilk and heavy cream in non-reactive container.
 Cover and allow to rest at room temperature until thickened to desired texture, about 12 hours.
 Store in the refrigerator for up to 2 weeks.